Next day installation

 Condensing boilers & height flue kits

-If you live in an area where the horizontal flue is too close to public property, you should call a boiler engineer to have it reinstalled.
+If you live in an area where the horizontal flue is too close to public property, you should call qualified heating engineers to have it reinstalled.

 To allow toxic waste gases to escape, the flue must be installed at least 2.1m above the ground according to flue regulations.